-It can be enforced at the end of a relationship.
-This includes a long term relationship where the couple lived together but never legally married.
-It also includes cases of divorce.
-In some circumstances, the agreement might be a good idea for long term roommates who adopt or purchase a pet together.
+You and the other party can enforce the pet custody agreement at the end of a relationship, including a cohabitation relationship where you lived together but were never married.
+In some circumstances, the agreement might be a good idea for long-term roommates who adopt or purchase a pet together.

 If both parties have grown attached to the pet, this agreement can stipulate how the time is split so that neither party has to give up total ownership.

-In the event that a marriage or partnership ends with animosity, pets can sometimes get caught in the crossfire.
-Legally speaking, a pet is often viewed as an asset or property.
-Many times, spouses believe that they will retain ownership of the dog or cat, but that’s not necessarily how it will work without an agreement.
+If a marriage or partnership ends with animosity, pets can sometimes get caught in the crossfire.
+Often, spouses believe they will retain ownership of the dog or cat, but that’s not necessarily how it will work without an agreement.

-For instance, if you already have a pet prior to entering into a relationship, it seems safe to say that you’ll retain ownership.
-But if you don’t have proof that you purchased or licensed the animal, it might not be so clear cut.
-In fact, if your ex-spouse has records indicating that they paid for veterinary visits and other expenses, they may have a clearer case of ownership.
+For instance, if you already have a pet before entering into a relationship, you may be able to retain ownership.
+But it might not be clear-cut if you don’t have proof that you purchased the animal.
+If your ex-spouse has records indicating they paid for veterinary visits and other expenses, they may have a more straightforward case of ownership.

 Here are a few consequences that can arise with no pet custody agreement in place:

-Pet custody agreements are legal documents very similar to child custody agreements.
-As most pet owners will tell you, their animal companions are more than property.
-Because each household is different, these contracts should be drawn up to best fit the specific interests of the parties and the pets involved.
-Often the document will include clauses about visitation or shared custody.
-Owners should carefully consider the pets’ needs, as well as their own.
-Some animals do better with structure and routine, so it may not be optimal to have them moved around too often.
+Because each household is different, pet custody agreements should be drawn up best to fit the parties’ and pets’ interests.
+Often, the document will include clauses about visitation or shared custody.
+Owners should carefully consider the pets’ and their own needs.
+Some animals do better with structure and routine, so having them moved around too often may not be optimal.

 Other clauses to consider within this agreement include:

-- Financial Needs: Both parties should agree on how financial concerns are structured for the pet.
-This might include things like grooming and veterinary visits, as well as licensing and even the cost of walkers or pet daycare.
+- Financial Needs: Both parties should agree on how to structure financial concerns for the pet.
+They may outline who pays for needs like grooming, veterinary visits, dog walkers, and pet daycare.

-- Medical Oversight: Often one party takes the lead in taking care of veterinary visits.
-The contract would indicate which party would be in charge of making medical decisions for the pet.
-This is an important section because certain illnesses can become quite costly.
+- Medical Oversight: Often, one party takes the lead in taking care of veterinary visits.
+The contract would indicate which party would be in charge of taking the pet to appointments and making medical decisions for the pet.

-- Visitation: In cases where the pet remains permanently in one household, there may be a clause giving the other ex-spouse set days or hours to visit the pet or take the pet out to a park, etc.
+- Visitation: In cases where the pet remains permanently in one household, there may be a clause giving the other ex-spouse set days or hours to visit the pet or take the pet out to a park.

-Like any legal contract, it’s better to include more information than less.
-If the contract doesn’t specifically list an area of concern, it should be added to the contract to avoid possible issues.
+It’s always ideal to include as much information in this document as possible.
+If the contract doesn’t specifically list an area of concern, it should be added to avoid possible issues.

-There are many clauses you can include when drafting a comprehensive pet custody agreement.
+You can include many clauses when drafting a comprehensive pet custody agreement.
 Take into consideration your specific needs and the best interest of the pets.
-You may also find that the contract needs to be updated due to lifestyle changes or financial needs.
-The contract can be amended to reflect new circumstances provided both parties sign the new contracts and changes.
+You may also find that the contract needs to be updated due to lifestyle changes or financial situations.
+The contract can be amended to reflect new circumstances provided both parties sign the new agreements and changes.

-The following are some clauses and sections that may be included:
+The following are some clauses and sections you may consider including:

 - Introduction.
 This section details the parties and the pets involved in the custody agreement.
 A straightforward case might discuss two parties and one pet.
 If there are multiple pets, the options would be to keep them in one household or split the pets between the two parties.

 - Custody.
-This section would determine the primary household where the pet resides and may include joint custody if spouses agree to split time with the pet.
+This section determines the primary household where the pet resides and may include joint custody if spouses agree to split time with the pet.

 - Visitation.
-This section would stipulate the times and days that the non-custodial pet owner would be able to visit with the pet.
+This section stipulates the times and days the non-custodial pet owner could visit with the pet.

 - Transportation.
-In cases where pet owners split custody, they can include a clause dictating which owner is responsible for transporting the animal.
-For instance, your clause might stipulate that the ex-spouse must pick up the pet and drop them off after a visit.
+In cases where pet owners split custody, the parties can include a clause dictating which owner is responsible for transporting the animal.
+For instance, your clause might stipulate that the ex-spouse must pick up the pet and drop it off after a visit.

 - Financial Responsibility.
-This dictates the portion of financial responsibility each of the parties take for the cost of pet maintenance.
+This dictates the portion of financial responsibility each party takes for pet maintenance.

 - Major Decisions/Medical Decisions.
-This clause indicates who is allowed to make major decisions for the pet in a case of medical need or emergency.
-You may stipulate that both parties must come to agreement or you may decide that either party with the animal has the authority to make decisions on the other’s behalf.
+This clause indicates who can make significant decisions for the pet in case of a medical need or emergency.
+You may stipulate that both parties must agree, or you may decide that either party with the animal has the authority to decide on the other’s behalf.

 - Limitations on Transfer.
-This section would discuss whether or not either spouse can transfer ownership of the pet.
-For example, you might stipulate that neither party can transfer the pet to a pound without the consent of the other party.
-This allows the secondary party to have the choice of assuming ownership before any outside party would be allowed to take the pet.
+This section will discuss whether either spouse can transfer pet ownership.
+For example, you might stipulate that neither party can transfer the pet to a pound without the other party’s consent.

-There are other clauses that you might add to this contract depending on your specific needs.
-Pet custody agreements should also be signed and notarized and kept on file.
+You might add other clauses to this contract depending on your specific needs.
+Pet custody agreements should also be signed, notarized, and kept on file.